-Unlike some towns, Bridgeville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bridgeville are a mix of both white- and blue-collar jobs.
-Overall, Bridgeville is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Bridgeville who work in sales jobs (12.02%), office and administrative support (11.64%), and maintenance occupations (9.21%).
+Bridgeville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Bridgeville is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Bridgeville who work in sales jobs (13.38%), food service (10.66%), and office and administrative support (10.45%).

-The education level of Bridgeville citizens is a little higher than the average for US cities and towns: 23.55% of adults in Bridgeville have at least a bachelor's degree.
+The education level of Bridgeville citizens is substantially higher than the typical US community, as 29.09% of adults in Bridgeville have at least a bachelor's degree.

-The per capita income in Bridgeville in 2010 was $25,553, which is middle income relative to Delaware, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,212 for a family of four.
+The per capita income in Bridgeville in 2018 was $28,278, which is middle income relative to Delaware and the nation.
+This equates to an annual income of $113,112 for a family of four.
 However, Bridgeville contains both very wealthy and poor people as well.

-Bridgeville is a very ethnically-diverse town.
+Bridgeville is an extremely ethnically-diverse town.
 The people who call Bridgeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bridgeville residents report their race to be White, followed by Black or African-American.
 Bridgeville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.01% of the town’s residents.
-Important ancestries of people in Bridgeville include German, English, Polish, and Italian.
+People of Hispanic or Latino origin account for 15.05% of the town’s residents.
+Important ancestries of people in Bridgeville include English, German, Irish, Italian, and Polish.

 The most common language spoken in Bridgeville is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Polish.